rwbl/jRLDialogsX/README.md

 [B4J](https://www.b4x.com/b4j.html) development tool for cross platform desktop, server and IoT solutions by [Anywhere Software](https://www.b4x.com).

+The library has been created for **personal use**  only.
+If planned for commercial use, ensure to comply to the [Oracle JDK License Agreement](https://www.oracle.com/technetwork/java/javase/terms/license/javase-license.html).

 __Library Version__: 1.87 (Build 20190407)

 #### Dialogs